 A process to guard against security threats is Thru’s antivirus integration service which performs real time and ongoing scanning of incoming and stored files.
 When Thru is deployed on-premise, those customers can use their organization’s standard antivirus protection with Thru’s integration capabilities.

 Thru’s service-oriented architecture and integration has made Thru not just a point solution for secure file transfer, but rather it is built to be an flexible and scalable comprehensive solution to cover a multitude of file transfer needs for the enterprise.
-Watch a 10-minute video to learn more about the Thru architecture, or come visit us at AADI next month!
+Watch the 9-minute video, linked above, to learn more about the Thru architecture, or come visit us at AADI next month!